oddmayo/Obsidian-Vaults/University of Milan/Coding for Data Science and Data Management/Lectures/DM3 - Identification of records.md

 -official_title, year, length
 -official_title, year, length, plot, budget (worst case)

-**Superkey**: attribute or combination of attributes that ensure the unique identification of records inside the table.
+**Superkey**: ====attribute or combination of attributes that ensure the unique identification of records inside the table====.
 Two records with the same value on the combination of attributes cannot be a superkey

 SK - id
 SK - official_title, year